 A point of debate is the price deduction applied to diamonds exhibiting yellow or white fluorescence.
 Some of these stones face up to a 5% markdown from their potential value without such fluorescence.
 Furthermore, the finer the color of these diamonds, the more pronounced the price reduction.

-However, we must bear in mind that the fluorescence of diamonds is analyzed with ultraviolet lamps of certain wavelengths.
-In particular, long wave ultraviolet light at 366 nm and short wavelength ultraviolet light at 254 nm.
-And, therefore, sunlight that is between 700 nm and 400 nm approximately, may or may not stimulate the phenomenon of fluorescence in diamonds that do present with ultraviolet.
+Yet, it’s essential to understand that diamond fluorescence is gauged using specific ultraviolet lamps.
+Specifically, long wave ultraviolet light at 366 nm and short wavelength ultraviolet light at 254 nm.
+Thus, sunlight, ranging between 700 nm and 400 nm, may or may not activate the fluorescence phenomenon in stones exposed to ultraviolet.

 Moreover, the Gemological Institute of America (GIA) does not consider the fluorescence of a diamond as a graduation factor (as the 4 C’s) and YES as an identifying characteristic.
 Thus, it is described according to its intensity (None, weak, medium, strong, and very strong).
 The fluorescence is more evident in the medium intensities, strong and very strong and we must consider the following factors:

 Bluish-coloured fluorescence may make the diamond yellowish (GIA-I “M” grading) appear more colorless when exposed to UV light or natural light (sun).
 For example, a diamond having a blue (medium to very strong) fluorescence and a “J” color gradation appears to have an “H” color gradation when viewed in the sunlight.
 In contrast, a diamond that has yellow fluorescence exhibits a more yellowish color when observed in the sunlight, thus decreasing its color gradation.